 29. What do we call a room in a theatre that serves as a lounge and waiting area for performers before, during, and after a show or performance?

 30. Which famous theatre in Ireland is also known as the National Theatre of Ireland?

 B. Gate Theatre

 C. Olympia Theatre

 To be honest, these theatre quiz questions and answers can be quite challenging, especially when you are not a fan of this art’s form.
 But we still hope that you have a lot of fun and learn many interesting facts about it.
-Check out the following Art trivia quiz to know more about the world of art.
+Check out the following Art trivia quiz, Shakespeare quiz, or this modern literature quiz to know more about the world of art.